Repetitive Pattern of Features and Datums

 In this Question Line video, Jason discusses reliable datum features.
 He explains that unreliable datum features can be avoided by following the functional intent of the part and walks through two drawing examples to explain the thought process behind selecting datum features.

-In this Question Line video, Brandon walks through examples for both surface straightness and derived median line straightness, explaining how to correctly apply them and discussing design and inspection considerations.
+Brandon walks through examples of surface straightness and derived median line straightness, explaining correct application and inspection considerations.

 In this Question Line video, Jason answers questions regarding datum targets and applying flatness and profile of a surface.